 Made in Washington, Lynnwood

 With three stores, Made in Washington is your one-stop shop for locally made gifts and Washington State souvenirs, and they’ve expanded from 50 items during their inception to working with 200+ makers.
 Peruse their store in Pike Place Market’s Post Alley, which was their first location.
-Expect woodsy-scented candles from Snoqualmie Valley Candle Company, smoked salmon from SeaBear Smokehouse, and tote bags from Potluck Press that depict iconic Pacific Northwest motifs like evergreen trees and mountains.
+Expect woodsy-scented candles from Snoqualmie Valley Candle Company, smoked salmon from SeaBear Smokehouse, and tote bags depicting iconic Pacific Northwest motifs like evergreen trees and mountains.

 From Here, Spokane